Toushif/javascript-design-patterns/README.md

 <p align="center">
 A topic that can easily make anyone's mind wobble.
 Here I try to make them stick in to your mind (and maybe mine) by explaining them in the <i>simplest</i> way possible.
 <br/>
-Based on <a href="https://github.com/kamranahmedse/design-patterns-for-humans">"Design patterns for humans"</a>
+Based on <a href="https://github.com/Toushif/javascript-design-patterns">"JavaScript Design Patterns"</a>
 </p>

 ***